- There are Four Types of Lipids

 As with fats, bonds between the hydrocarbon chains within wax molecules and between wax molecules make waxes solid.
 And while the melting point of waxes is higher than that of fats like lard or margarine, it’s not that high (as anyone who has ever lit a wax candle knows).

-Here’s just a few questions about lipids for review.
+Here are just a few questions about lipids for review.

 [qwiz use_dataset=”SMV_biochem6_lipids_cumulative” dataset_intro=”false” qrecord_id=”sciencemusicvideosMeister1961-SMV_lipids”] [h]